ahrjarrett/sw/readme.md

 Currently returns a public Google Sheet’s data as JSON.

+## Project

-This article about [using Google Sheets as a JSON babckend](https://coderwall.com/p/duapqq/use-a-google-spreadsheet-as-your-json-backend) inspired this project.
+Project inspired by this article about [using Google Sheets as a JSON backend](https://coderwall.com/p/duapqq/use-a-google-spreadsheet-as-your-json-backend).

 ## Environment Variables